What is Earned Income?

 Additional Considerations for Earned Income

-If one receives social security benefits, they may have to pay a certain percentage of that fee if they are earning income above a certain threshold.
+If one receives social security benefits, they may need to pay a certain percentage of that fee if they are earning income above a certain threshold.
 Particularly, 50%-85% of the benefits can be subject to tax – it is entirely dependent on the amount of earned income being generated.

 If an individual is an entrepreneur, they must consider the amount of income they earn themselves through the year, as they must pay taxes each quarter based on that estimate.
 In the scenario where they do not pay enough taxes, they would face IRS penalties.

-In the case that an individual’s income is low, they may be eligible for the federal earned income tax credit, which ultimately reduces the tax bill or provides a refund.
+If an individual’s income is low, they may be eligible for the federal earned income tax credit, which ultimately reduces the tax bill or provides a refund.

 Understanding the Earned Income Tax Credit